The Perfect Union of Church and State

 No, we definitely do not want to be subject to a state dictated religion in this country.

-Many countries around the globe that do this create oppressive lifestyles for many!
+Many countries around the globe whose leaders do this very thing, create oppressive lifestyles for so many!

-And yet, our God wants to be acknowledged and thanked openly.
+Our God wants to be acknowledged and thanked openly!

 As a God of love, He most definitely wants the Good News of His blessings and what He has accomplished on behalf of all mankind to be shared with everyone.